reharsh/pixelot/README.md

-# Pixelot: AI-Powered Video Editor
+# Pixelot: Motion graphics editor

-Pixelot is a modern, interactive video editor that enables users to create, animate, and export videos with timeline-based editing, asset management, and advanced animation controls—all in the browser.
+Pixelot is a modern, interactive motion graphics editor that enables users to create, animate, and export motion graphics with timeline-based editing, asset management, and advanced animation controls—all in the browser.

 <img width="1440" height="747" alt="Screenshot 2025-07-17 at 10 14 51 AM" src="https://github.com/user-attachments/assets/31cec616-ec09-4982-9f5b-67b8d2541cef" />